jackyzha0/jackyzha0.github.io/content/thoughts/Projects.md

 [Site](https://quartz.jzhao.xyz/), [GitHub](https://github.com/jackyzha0/quartz)

 Quartz is a tool and workflow to make maintaining and publishing a digital garden and second brain extremely easy.
 Think Obsidian Publish but free.
-Links are scraped and processed using a GitHub action written in Go and dumped into a YAML file to be rendered by some prefined templates with Hugo.
+Links are scraped and processed using a GitHub action written in Go and dumped into a JSON file to be rendered by Hugo.

+Over 1.2k monthly users and 300+ forks on GitHub.

 Build with: Hugo, Obsidian, Github Pages, Go, SCSS, and JavaScript.